angryelf is an avid writer who hopes to help others find joy in the act of gift giving!

 Gift wrapping doesn't have to be complex, expensive, or time consuming.
 As a matter of fact, an elegant, clean present with a simple initial can be very personal and creative.
 If you find yourself with a ton of gifts to give this year, this might be the best route.
 You can cut the first letter of the recipient's first name out of scrapbook paper, thick wrapping paper, foam, and many other materials.
 You could later decorate it with items such as glitter or feathers afterwards as well!

 Almost everyone loves candy, so why not decorate your presents with it?
-You can create cute little pockets on the presents for storing the candy, such as the image to the right.
+You can create cute little pockets on the presents for storing the candy, such as the image above.
 Some candy must be kept in a pocket or baggy, so this is a great idea.

 If some of the candy is individually packaged, you could try gluing or taping the candy onto the gift.
 You might even be able to create a 3D sculpture with it; the sky's the limit when it comes to your own creativity!

 If at all possible, you might want to try to stick with a brand of candy that most closely relates to the gift, the holiday, or the special occasion.
-Examples would be: Sweethearts for Valentine's Day, chocolate eggs for Easter, and candy canes for Christmas!
+Examples include: Sweethearts for Valentine's Day, chocolate eggs for Easter, and candy canes for Christmas!

 Try Materials Other Than Paper